WebAssembly/component-model/design/mvp/Explainer.md

 futures are useful in more advanced scenarios where a parameter or result value may not be ready at the same time as the other synchronous parameters or results.

+The `T` element type of `stream` and `future` is an optional `valtype`.
+As with variant-case payloads and function results, when `T` is absent, the "value(s)" being asynchronously passed can be thought of as [unit] values.
+In such cases, there is no representation of the value in Core WebAssembly (pointers into linear memory are ignored) however the *timing* of completed reads and writes is observable and meaningful.
+Thus, empty futures and streams can be useful for timing-related APIs.

 Currently, validation rejects `(stream T)` and `(future T)` when `T` transitively contains a `borrow`.
 This restriction could be relaxed in the